asuc-octo/berkeleytime/setup.md

 Once `pg_dump` completes, run `make db`.
 This commands builds an image and copies `bt_main.sql` into it.
 It also pushes the image, but this step is not necessary.
 The next goal is to run the image, which will automatically run a script `init_db.sh` that loads `bt_main.sql`.
-After this finishes, the container will be a completed db.
+After you see that the db is ready to accept connections, the container is now ready and will be a completed db.
 However to save the db so that other users do not have to load the dump every time they boot a cluster, we will save a copy of the data folder, which backs Postgres.

 The entire list of commands is